 Deciduous, Trees, Flowers

-Native to dry foothillsaround California’s Central Valley and interior valleys of Southern California.
-Low branching, wide spreading; to 30–50 ft. tall, 40–70 ft. wide.
+This deciduous tree is native to the dry foothills around California’s Central Valley and interior valleys of Southern California.
+Low branching, wide spreading; to 30–50 ft. tall and 40–70 ft. wide.
 Light gray bark is shallowly checked in small squares.
 Shallowly lobed, oval, bluish green leaves are 1 1/2–4 in. long, 3/4–2 in. wide.
 Attractive fall colors: pastel pink, orange, yellow.
 Egg-shaped, 3/4–1 1/4-in. acorns with sharply pointed tip and thin, flat cap.
 Good in dry, hot situations.
 Immune to sudden oak death.

 Native to Southern California.
-Stout-trunked tree to about 60 ft. tall and 30 ft. wide.
-Needles are si...
+Stout-trunked tree grows to about 60 ft. tall and 30 ft. wide.
+Needles ...

 Native to dry slopes and canyons below 4,000-ft. elevation in coast ranges and Sierra Nevada foothills...